particle-iot/docs/src/content/hardware/migration-guides/b-series-boron-migration-guide.md

 Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

-On both the Boron and B Series SoM (Gen 3), the internal pull is approximately 16K.
+On both the Boron and B-Series SoM (Gen 3), the internal pull is approximately 16K.

 ### Retained memory

 Retained memory, also referred to as Backup RAM or SRAM, that is preserved across device reset.

-On both the Boron and B Series SoM, retained memory is 3068 bytes.
+On both the Boron and B-Series SoM, retained memory is 3068 bytes.

 The flash file system on Gen 3 devices can also be used for data storage, however care must be taken to avoid excessive wear of the flash for frequently changing data.